Robots as tools for understanding human behavior.

 Awarded 2020 NASEM Ford Foundation Predoctoral Fellowship

-Designing Custom Deep-Breathing Robots
+Designing Deep-Breathing Robots

-Long-Term, In-Home Social Robot for Adults with ASD
+Long-Term, In-Home Social Robots for Autism

-Leveraging our previous successes in the development of socially assistive robots for ASD interventions [1], we developed the Interruption Skill Training and Assessment Robot (ISTAR), an in-home autonomous training system that helps adults with ASD to practice handling workplace-relevant interruptions [2, 3].
+Leveraging our previous successes in the development of socially assistive robots for ASD interventions [HRI'22, HRI'25], we developed the Interruption Skill Training and Assessment Robot (ISTAR), an in-home autonomous training system that helps adults with ASD to practice handling workplace-relevant interruptions [2, 3].
 ISTAR is rigorously evaluated by surveys of employers and adults with ASD, and a week-long study in the homes of adults with ASD during the COVID-19 pandemic.
 It is the first in-home robot-assisted intervention for adults with ASD.

 Fighting Social Isolation During COVID-19